-We now present an experiment to quantify inter- and intra-user variations on two public image datasets (PIPA \cite{piper} and OpenImages \cite{openimages}).
+To validate the assumption, we now present an experiment to quantify user variations on two public image datasets (PIPA \cite{piper} and OpenImages \cite{openimages}).
 In both cases, we (i) group the images based on the real-world user who captured them using the corresponding \texttt{author} fields; and (ii) vectorize images by extracting the 1024-dim \texttt{avgpool} features from MobileNet CNN \cite{howard2017mobilenets} and $L_2$-normalize them.
 We obtain statistics for each user by computing two $L_2$ distances: (a) intra-user distance: median image feature distance between images within each user; and (b) inter-user distance: median image distance between user images and a set of random images.
 We plot these distances per user on a scatter plot in Figure \ref{fig:dataset_distances}, each point indicating a distinct user.
 If images captured by the users were unbiased, we would have found their corresponding points at the intersection of blue dashed lines.
 However, points predominantly being above the diagonal indicates that examples within each users' collection are similar (low intra-user distances), but are greater (high inter-user distances) when compared to other user collections.
-In Section \ref{sec:eval_reason_biases}, we will further analyze how similar user-specific variations also arise in the parameter delta space.
+In Section \ref{sec:eval_reason_biases}, we further analyze how similar user-specific variations also arise in the parameter delta space.

-The resulting non-IID distribution of user data $\data_u$ among devices leads to each device fitting a \textit{biased} estimator during the \texttt{DeviceUpdate} step (Algorithm \ref{algo:federated}) with a bias error: $\text{Bias}[\vecw_k] = \expect[\vecw_k] - \vecw^*$, where the expectation term is over the user's training data distribution $\data_u$ and $\vecw^*$ is the optimal estimator.
-We conjecture (validated in \S\ref{sec:eval_reason_biases}) that the bias error signal is consistently encoded in both: (i) the parameter deltas transmitted by user's device $\Delta\vecw_u^t$; and (ii) when estimating on prior data of the user $\vecw_u^\text{prior} = \text{SGD}(\data_u^\text{prior})$.
-This leads us to reformulate the threat model (Eq. \ref{eq:threat1}) in the parameter delta space:
+The resulting non-IID distribution of user data $\data_u$ among devices leads to each device fitting a \textit{biased} estimator during the \texttt{DeviceUpdate} step (Algo. \ref{algo:federated}) with a bias error: $\text{Bias}[\vecw_u] = \expect[\vecw_u] - \vecw^*$, where the expectation term is over the user's training data $\data_u$ and $\vecw^*$ is the optimal estimator.
+We conjecture (validated in \S\ref{sec:eval_reason_biases}) that the bias error signal is consistently encoded in both: (i) the parameter updates transmitted by user's device $\Delta\vecw_u^t$; and (ii) when estimating on prior data of the user $\vecw_u^\text{prior} = \text{SGD}(\data_u^\text{prior})$.
+Hence, we reformulate the threat model (Eq. \ref{eq:threat1}) in the parameter update space:

-Next, we will look at attack models to learn this mapping.
+Next, we look at attack models to learn this mapping.